Chico Mendes: Activism

-To save the rainforest, Chico Mendes and the rubber workers union asked the government to set up reserves as they wanted people to use the forest without damaging it.
-They also used a very effective technique they called the 'empate' where rubber tappers blocked the way into rubber reserves, preventing their destruction.
+To save the rainforest, Chico Mendes and the rubber workers' union asked the government to set up reserves as they wanted people to use the forest without damaging it.
+They also used a very effective technique they called the 'empate', where rubber tappers blocked the way into rubber reserves, preventing their destruction.

 The Rubber Tappers' Union was created in 1975 in the nearby town of Brasileia, with Wilson Pinheiro elected as the union's president and Mendes as its secretary.

 Mendes also played a central role in the creation of the National Council of Rubber Tappers in the mid-1980s.
 Mendes' group also had strong ties with the National Campaign for the Defence and Development of the Amazon, and helped organize local Workers' Party support.

-When the first meeting of this new union was held in 1985 in the capital Brasilia, rubber tappers from all over the country came.
+When the first meeting of this new union was held in 1985 in the capital Brasília, rubber tappers from all over the country came.
 The discussion expanded from the threats to their own livelihoods to the larger issues of road paving, cattle ranching, and deforestation.
 The meeting also caught the attention of the international environmentalist movement, giving the rubber tappers a larger audience for their grievances.
 The group embraced a larger alliance with environmentalism, rather than strict Marxism, in spite of the bourgeois associations of the former.
 Another result of these discussions was the coining of the concept and the term "extractive reserves".
 In November of that year, Adrian Cowell, an English filmmaker, filmed much of the proceedings of this meeting as part of a documentary he was making about Mendes, which aired in 1990.